davidwagacira26/Web-form/README.md

 This web form is a basic example and does not include any server-side processing.
 It is intended for educational purposes and can be extended and integrated with a server-side backend to handle form submissions and data storage.

 If you'd like to contribute to this project, feel free to submit pull requests or suggest improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as you see fit.